Skip to main content

 Audio File Range

-Allows data from within a field, text and/or a range, to be associated with an audio file.
+Allows data from within a field, text, and/or a range, to be associated with an audio file.
 When the dropdown is selected, a list of possible matches is generated based on the rule filter for that field.
-An audio file is then able to be associated to this filter and whenever the filter is matched, the audio file will be triggered.
+An audio file can then be associated with this filter and whenever the filter is matched, the audio file will be triggered.
 For example, a rule with a ‘Pager’ field configured with a text value of ‘A’ and a range of ‘1’ and ‘2’ will display the following matched fields - ‘A1’ and ‘A2’.
 These can then be associated with a pre-recorded .WAV file added by the Audio File Manager.

 Configuring settings and zones

-The Settings and Zones sections are used to configure the priority of the message, the voice font used for text-to-speech elements, any announcement options such as specifying a preamble or auto repeat function, and the desired Zone routing if the rule is matched.
+The Settings and Zones sections configure the message priority, the voice font used for text-to-speech elements, any announcement options such as specifying a preamble or auto-repeat function, and the desired Zone routing if the rule is matched.

-The paging priority can be set to a non-Emergency priority as defined in the Universe Properties.
-Details on the role of priority levels can be found in the software help system.
+The paging priority can be set to a non-emergency priority as defined in the Universe Properties.
+Details about the role of priority levels can be found in the Vocia software help system.
 The Voice field defines the Text-to-Speech Voice used when converting text elements.
-Note that the selected voice must first be licensed and added to the TTS-1nc(e) through the TTS-1(e) Voice Management dialog, again, refer to the software help for more information.
+Note that the selected voice must first be licensed and added to the TTS-1nc(e) through the TTS-1(e) Voice Management dialog.
+The TTS-2 has all Voice Fonts pre-installed and available.
+Refer to the software help for more information.

 • Was this article helpful?